jackkyjohn/jackkyjohn/README.md

 - 👋 Hi, I’m @jackkyjohn
-- 👀 I’m interested in programming
-- 🌱 I’m currently learning python
+- 💻 Software Developer
-- 📫 How to reach me You can reach me on my gmail address: quyyumlameed@gmail.com
+- 📫 How to reach me.
+You can reach me on my gmail address: jackjohn0@gmail.com

 <!---
 jackkyjohn/jackkyjohn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.